Australia's climate history : was net zero 2050 at Glasgow worth it?

 This is the first of four posts analysing such changes that correlate with shifts in temperature - 1972 metrication, the introduction of automatic weather stations peaking in 1996, and something that happened in 2013.

 The final post will be a comprehensive analysis of Australian climate records stretching back to the 1800s.
+The floating menu to the left provides links to the different pages.

 These posts will consider the central issue that is said to have been settled and should no longer be debated ... has a climate crisis actually happened to warrant the hope that future renewables technology will replace fossil-fuelled energy in Australia?